8 Common Guitar Pickup Rookie Mistakes!

 1.)
 Choosing The Wrong Lead:

 This one is a biggie, and probably the easiest to avoid.
 Choosing the right lead when ordering your pickups will solve many headaches down the road.
-It will make your installation easier, and allow you to reverse the phase if need be.
+It will make your installation more manageable, and allow you to reverse the phase if need be.

 We get a lot of emails with the subject line of “Help!”, and see a customer having a hard time installing a Gibson Lead in a Fender Tele.
-This won’t work for many reasons.
+This lead won’t work for many reasons.
 The most common mistake we see: Buying a Single Pickup with an irreversible lead.
 An example would be buying a single P-90 for your Telecaster, with a Gibson Lead.
-This will give you many headaches down the road – just purchase a 2-Conductor and you’ll be set!
+Doing this will give you many headaches down the road – choose a 2-Conductor lead when ordering, and you’ll be set!

 Research the correct lead, and go for it.
-Here’s some helpful rules of thumb:
+Here are some helpful rules of thumb:

-- Gibson Leads cannot be reversed.
+- You Cannot Reverse Gibson Leads.
 Only get these when you’re buying a Set For A Gibson-Style Instrument.
-These leads are designed to be installed in instruments where each pickup has it’s own separate volume pot.
+These leads are designed to install in instruments where each pickup has its separate volume pot.
 Installing this lead in a Fender instrument will create all sorts of problems.

-- 2-Conductor With Shield: The most overlooked, but important lead.
+- 2-Conductor With Shield: The most overlooked, but essential lead.
 You can reverse the phase if need be, and since the lead is insulated, the shielding won’t short anything out in a cavity.

 - 3 / 4 Conductor: For Humbuckers, these are super easy to install, and give you all sorts of options down the road.
 You can reverse the phase too!

 2.)
 Wrong Pot Value